 Many consumers use their smartphones, tablets and other mobile devices as mobile wallets to pay for goods and services, downloading software that allows them to complete both online and in-person transactions.
 As our use of mobile wallet services increases, so does the need to protect mobile devices, wallet apps and associated data from theft and cyber attacks.

 - Consider your surroundings and use your smartphone or mobile device discreetly.

 - Do not use mobile wallet services to conduct financial transactions over an unsecured Wi-Fi network.

-- Never leave your smartphone unattended in a public place.
-Don't leave it visible in an unattended car; lock it up in the glove compartment or trunk.
+- Never leave your smartphone unattended in a public place or visible in an unattended car.

 - Monitor the financial account used in your mobile wallet for any fraudulent charges.

 - Choose a unique password for your mobile wallet.
 Should your smartphone be lost or stolen, this may help protect you from both unwanted charges and from theft and misuse of your personal data.